jordalgo/estream/readme.md

 ## Summary

 Estreams work similar to Node read streams in that you can listen for data, errors, and end events coming through the streams and send data via `push`, errors with `error` and end with, well, `end`.
-The big difference between estreams and node streams is that estreams don't have a buffer but rather a history.
+The big difference between estreams and node streams is that estreams don't have a buffer but rather a **history**.
 Events unlike single files, which you might process with a read stream, are not meant to be treated as a single unit.
-Estreams also don't have a current "value", they keep track of what is passed through them (errors and data) in chronological order so that you can debug them easily, pull specific segments of the history, and replay the stream.
-Streams, by default, have their history on, but you can turn this off if you don't have a need to keep a record of the events.
+Also, Estreams don't have a current "value", they keep track of what is passed through them (errors and data) in chronological order so that you can debug them easily, pull specific segments of the history, and replay the stream.
+Streams, by default, have their history on, but you can turn this off if you don't have a need to keep track of the events.

 ## Combining Estreams